 Both the degree and CTA are rather challenging so you have to carefully consider whether you can manage this part time while you work.
 However, it is attainable if you are willing to put in the extra effort.

 Sign up with a Training Office such as RSM in order to start your Learnership.
 If you begin your Learnership at the start of CTA or after CTA you will need to complete a 3 year fixed term Training Contract.
 This is an employment contract that runs in conjunction with your SAICA (South African Institute of Chartered Accountants) Learnership.

 There are 2 board exams.
 The first one is known as the Initial Test of Competence (ITC).
 You are eligible to write it in the year after you pass your CTA.
 Universities prepare you for ITC through CTA.
 The second exam is the Assessment of Professional Competence (APC).
-You become eligible after completing 18 months of your training contract.
+You become eligible once you have completed these three requirements:

-After completing your Learnership and passing both parts of the board exams you will qualify as a CA(SA) – a registered Chartered Accountant in South Africa.
+After completing your Learnership and passing both board exams, you are eligible to register as a CA(SA) – a registered Chartered Accountant in South Africa.

-Trainee - A person who has signed a traning contract and is studying towards becoming a CA
+A person who has signed a training contract and is studying towards becoming a CA(SA)

 An employment contract that run in conjunction with a SAICA Learnership

 A firm accredited by SAICA to offer learnerships to complete the training contract requirement to be eligible to register as a CA(SA)